 6. Role 2 Play, Walthamstow

 This is such a popular and gem of a Walthamstow venue!
 It’s really small (which is lovely) with a limit on the amount of children per session to manage the space, has well thought out with different rooms for the children to engage in, and huge seating area in the cafe part for mums to relax in afterwards/before if required/meeting up with friends.
 LM had a frickin blast running between all the rooms and playing with all the various role play items!!
 Therefore excuse these photos: it was really hard to get a good picture of him when he was moving so much in enjoyment!
 (Also some random activity choices going on from LM here, brushing worksurfaces etc- it was brilliant!!)
-This is definitely one of our top contenders for our best places in London!
+This is definitely one of our top contenders for our best places for London for kids!

 Have you been to any of these/love them too?
 Let us know in the comments below, or any other recommendations you have!